ksaily/ksaily.github.io/instructions/index.md

 **Before beginning the study, please note that participation in this study is only available with a Fitbit device with sleep tracking capabilities, as it is currently the only API integration we have implemented to collect sleep data.**

+If you are eligible for this study and want to participate, in Prolific you can choose 'complete study' with unknown code or no code, otherwise the study participation will time out.
+We will then manually give you the reward after completing the study.

 TypeAware is a mobile app designed for data collection for research purposes.
 It is a part of a larger study where the purpose is to build a sleep recommender platform aiming to improve the overall wellbeing and sleep of users.
 In addition to your sleep metrics, this app will collect your typing metrics such as typing speed, errors made (deleting characters), at what time of the day you are typing and what app you are currently using.
 TypeAware will not collect passwords or the contents of what you have written, the characters you write are replaced with a’s.

 The duration of this study is 11 days, where you are required to answer a short in-app survey each day, for 10 days.
 You will receive the first questionnaire the following day after downloading the app.
 The app will present you with daily questionnaires that are used to study how accurately users can learn to estimate their own typing and/or sleep behaviour during the two-week study period.
 To achieve the best end result, you should study all the data that TypeAware is providing to you and try to find meaningful connections between your typing and sleeping habits.